luismiguelcasadodiaz/splunk/03_statistical_processing.md

 ## Stats Command (02:52)

-We produce statistics from out search result with the stats command.
+We produce statistics from our search results with the stats command.
 The **output is a table**. `by <field list>` clause groups the result for each different value of each field in the field list.
-Differently from `chart` and  `timechart`, `stats` allows continuous splitting  of your data. (`timechart`splits only by one field. `chart`command splits by two fields).
+Differently from `chart` and  `timechart`, `stats` allows continuous splitting  of your data. (`timechart` splits only by one field. `chart` command splits by two fields).

 ![image](https://github.com/luismiguelcasadodiaz/splunk/assets/19540140/d0c17253-ea63-4931-8e66-63cf9c768d67)

-Use `as` clause to rename resulting column to override default column names according to search syntax.
-It is very convenient option to avoid confusion when statistics for severals fields are calculated.
+Use `as` clause to rename the resulting column to override default column names according to search syntax.
+It is a very convenient option to avoid confusion when statistics for several fields are calculated.

 ![image](https://github.com/luismiguelcasadodiaz/splunk/assets/19540140/be2c29ed-57e4-4003-b357-744dbe0d27ab)

-in `stats`statistical functions can support multiple fields
+in `stats` statistical functions can support multiple fields
 ![image](https://github.com/luismiguelcasadodiaz/splunk/assets/19540140/c8a9fee8-aec3-4c67-aac0-557ea21a70f1)

-`count` differs from `count(field)` in that the former counts all events and the latter count only events with a value in the field.
+`count` differs from `count(field)` in that the former counts all events and the latter counts only events with a value in the field.
 ![image](https://github.com/luismiguelcasadodiaz/splunk/assets/19540140/3475ff97-4b4a-43a9-b15b-80d989d2e41b)

-Order of fields in `by <field list>` has a big  impact on the search results as the data will first be grouped by the first field given, then grouped by the second field given and so on.
+The order of fields in `by <field list>` has a big  impact on the search results as the data will first be grouped by the first field given, then grouped by the second field given, and so on.

-## Functions of the Stast Command (06:56)
+## Functions of the Stats Command (06:56)
 There are four categories of statistical functions:
   - Aggregate: Summarizes event values to create a single value
     - `count`, `count(x)`, `dc(x) or distinct_count(x)`, `estdc(x)`, and `estdc_error(x)`  estimated count of the distinct values in the field specified.
     - `min(x)`, `max(x)`,  `range(x)`.
     - `sum(x)`, `sumsq(x)`.
 Sum and sum squares
     - `avg(x)`, `median(x)`, `mode(x)`.
-Average ignores events without an especific value or whithout numeric values in the field
+Average ignores events without an specific value or without numeric values in the field
     - `stdev(x)`, `stdevp(x)`,`var(x)´, `varp(x)´.
     - `percentile<percentile>(x) or p<percentile>(x)`, `upperperc<percentile>(x)`, `exactperc<percentile>(x)`
-  - Event Order:Returns values from fields based on processing order.
+  - Event Order: Returns values from fields based on processing order.
     - The `first(x)` seen value in the field x.
     - The `lastst(x)` seen value in the field x.
-  - Multivalue: Returns list of value for a field as a multivalue enr
+  - Multivalue: Returns a list of values for a field.
     - list(x): Returns a list of up to 100 values in a field as a multivalue entry.
 The order of the values reflects the order of input events.
     - values(x): Returns the list of all distinct values in a field as a multivalue entry.
 The order of the values is lexicographical.
     - ![image](https://github.com/luismiguelcasadodiaz/splunk/assets/19540140/00019d36-d96f-46dc-ae05-d527397ce288)